monicapetrangeli/Python/README.md

-# Assignment 7
+# Assignment 8

-For the exercises of lecture 7 the library pandas is required.
-Run the following command at the beginning of the script: import pandas as pd
+For the exercises of lecture 8 the libraries pandas, numpy, matplotlib, seaborn, and scipy are required.
+Run the following commands at the beginning of the script: import pandas as pd import numpy as np import matplotlib.pyplot as plt import seaborn as sns from scipy import stats

 # Exercises outline
-1) Create a new column within the data set 'data' called professor_initials to store the initials of each professor, both first and last name.
-   First, the column professor is transformed into a string and split based on the gap between the first and last name.
-This is stored within the variable name.
-Then both the first and last name in the variable name are further split based on character.
-The first letter of the name and surname are extracted and added together and stored in the professor_initials column.
-2) Implement a join to combine data and 'courses_data' data frames.
-   An inner join is used to combine the 'courses_data' and 'data' data frames based on the column professor that both data frames have.
-3) Combine the df and df_courses data frames.
-   First, both 'data' and 'courses_data' are transformed into a pandas data frame and then merged based on the column professor.
-4) Create a new column called professor_last_name to store the extracted last name of each professor using string operations.
-   The column professor is transformed into a string, then split based on the space between the first and last names.
-Lastly the last name is extracted and stored in a new column called professor_last_name.
+1) Visualize how study time varies by student name through a lineplot.
+Identify which student has the highest study time
+2) Visualize grades through a histogram.
+Identify the grade range with the highest frequency of students.
+3) Visualize grades through ECDF plot and identify the percentage of students who have scored less than 85.
+4) Visualize grades distribution based on course through a stripplot and identify which course has the largest spread (maximum grade - minimum grade).
+5) Visualize the relationship between gender and study time thorugh a swarmplot to identify which gender has the highest average study time.
+6) Visualize the average grade per course via a pointplot.
+Identify with course has the highest grade.